oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 ### Move the chunks out of the shard database which you want to delete

-In the current example, if you want to delete the shard3 database from the Sharded Database, then you need to use the below command to move the chunks out of shard3 database:
+In the current example, if you want to delete the shard3 database from the Oracle Globally Distributed Database, then you need to use the below command to move the chunks out of shard3 database:

 ```bash
 podman exec -it gsm1 $(podman exec -it gsm1 env | grep ORACLE_HOME | cut -d= -f2 | tr -d '\r')/bin/gdsctl MOVE CHUNK -CHUNK $CHUNK_ID -SOURCE $SOURCE_SHARD -TARGET $TARGET_SHARD